Using a miter saw isn’t as difficult as the machine itself might indicate. Here is a quick overview of how to use it:

 Isn’t that four-step process pretty simple?
 Let’s elaborate on it for further clarification.

-Assembling the miter saw
+Assembling the Miter Saw

 The assembling of a miter saw is simple and easy.
-It already comes in assembled form with only minor fixing of associated parts.
+It already comes in assembled form with the only minor fixing of associated parts.

 You will get the miter saw with its parts dispersed in the box.
 Unpack the unit and assemble the detached parts by following the simple bolt and screw method.
-Here are the main parts and the right method of fixing them to put your miter saw to work:

-Attach the blade
+• Attach the blade

-Screw up the blade guard
+• Screw up the blade guard

-Installing the angle gauge
+• Install the angle gauge

-Use a balanced surface for cutting
+• Use a balanced surface for cutting like the ‘miter saw stand.’

 The best miter saws support the back-and-forth movement of the machine to cut the long piece of wood.
 Here’s how you can operate your miter saw after assembling it: